What’s The Best Silentnight Mattress? UK Top 5 | 2025

 Big Name Brand + Positive Reviews Show Less

-Much like Puff Daddy, this Silentnight mattress goes by a few different names including Sofia and Classic 1200.
+Much like Prince, this Silentnight mattress has been known by a few different names including the Silentnight Sofia and Silentnight Classic 1200.
 It’s a solid mid-priced choice if you want the familiar feel of a pocket spring mattress.

 The 1200 number refers to the number of pocket springs on a king size model.
-That’s a perfectly decent number which will provide a good level of support for an average sized person.
-If you are much heavier than average then you may be better going for a mattress with a number closer to 2000 such as the Silentnight London Stratus mattress (£564).
+That’s a perfectly decent number and will provide a good level of support for an average sized person.
+If you are much heavier than average then you may be better going for a mattress with a number closer to 2000 such as the Silentnight London Stratus mattress (£645).

-It’s nice and deep at 28cm and it is double sided.
-That means that it should last longer if you remember to flip it over regularly.
+The Silentnight Classic 1200/Sofia is nice and deep at 28cm and it is double sided.
+That means that it should last well if you remember to flip it over regularly.

 silentnight classic 1200 which award winner with mirapocket label